FOREX-Euro falls as worries over Spain, growth dent risk appetite

 The euro's weakness was magnified by a rebound in another risk-sensitive currency, the Australian dollar.

-The Australian dollar reversed earlier losses and climbed to its highest since Oct.
-2 of $1.0288, after the country's employment rose more than expected by a seasonally adjusted 14,500 in September, while the jobless rate also rose to 5.4 percent as more people joined the workforce.
+The Australian dollar erased earlier losses on short covering after the country's employment rose more than expected by a seasonally adjusted 14,500 in September, while the jobless rate also rose to 5.4 percent as more people joined the workforce.

-The Aussie also regained against the yen to add 0.3 percent to 80.12 yen from below 80 yen before the data.
+The Aussie rose to a near one-week high of $1.0266, moving away from its three-month low of $1.0149 hit on Monday, and also regained against the yen to 80.06 yen from below 80 yen before the data.

 "The Aussie is a risk currency, but there is an emerging view recently that some investors may be preferring the Australian dollar as a sort of reserve currency now that the euro is clearly unstable.
 This may be one reason why the Aussie has remained relatively resilient," said Tomita at State Street Global Markets.

-The Japanese currency's strength against an overall weak euro capped dollar/yen, which eased 0.2 percent to 78.04 yen , after touching 77.99 yen.
-But the pair's downside was also seen limited.
+The Japanese currency's strength against an overall weak euro capped dollar/yen, which eased 0.1 percent to 78.07 yen .
+But the pair's downside was also limited, with some traders citing stop-loss orders placed around 78 yen.

 Tomita said repeated remarks by Japanese authorities that a strong yen is detrimental to the country's economy may turn sentiment bearish towards the yen.

-The euro zone debt crisis, U.S. fiscal problems and a slowdown in economic growth in China and other emerging countries will likely dominate the G7 agenda.
+The euro zone crisis, U.S. fiscal problems and a slowdown in economic growth in China and other emerging countries are expected to dominate the agenda of the G7 meeting on the sidelines of separate meetings of the International Monetary Fund and World Bank.

-"It's become clear ... that Japanese authorities want to make the yen strength an issue and seem to be positioning the issue of yen strengthening as an international development.
-Since they are stressing willingness to support Europe, this may see somewhat accepting stance from authorities abroad," said Todd Elmer, currency strategist at Citi in Singapore.

-The yuan hit an intraday high of 6.2781 versus the dollar , its highest level since China set up the domestic foreign exchange market in 1994, but there was little impact in the broader currency market.

 * Leading dissident says break-up can be avoided (Adds comments from leading dissident)